50. Birmingham 3-0 Aston Villa, 16/09/2002

 41. Portsmouth 7-4 Reading, 29/09/2007

-Any match which features 11 goals is likely to be high on entertainment – if not defending, of any standard - and this thriller between two of the Premier League’s lesser-heralded sides was exceptionally compelling.
+Any match that features 11 goals is likely to be high on entertainment – if not defending, of any standard - and this thriller between two of the Premier League’s lesser-heralded sides was exceptionally compelling.

 Benjani Mwaruwari fired Portsmouth two goals ahead, but Reading got one back just before the break through Stephen Hunt and were level shortly after the interval when Dave Kitson capitalised on a David James blunder.
 Hermann Hreidarsson struck again for Pompey, before James made amends for his error by repelling a Nicky Shorey penalty.
 Benjani grabbed his hat-trick before Niko Kranjcar, Sean Davis and Sulley Muntari got in on the action.
 Goals for Shane Long and Shorey were enough to restore a smidgen of Reading’s pride, with manager Steve Coppell saying: “It must have been great for the impartial observer.”
 He wasn’t wrong.
 RS